emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 Rename the directory to aster-src--> base directory of Code_Aster sources is now /home/aster-src

+Copy above pkginfo.py in /home/aster-src/code_aster/ (only for cosmetical reasons, otherwise version number will be incorrect in SM)
 _________________________________________________________________________________________________________
 Add an overlay to the Singularity container, so data can be written to it: